Which limited company expenses can you claim for?

 Clothing

-For obvious reasons, tax relief is not usually tax deductible.
 However, if you require specific clothing (such as a uniform) during the running of your business, this can be claimed, as can protective workplace clothing.

 Company Formation

-The incorporation cost itself is not allowed as this constitutes a one-off capital expense.
-The company can reimburse the person who paid the cost, but it cannot be offset against the company’s Corporation Tax bill.
+The company can reimburse the person who paid the formation, but it cannot be offset against the company’s Corporation Tax bill.

 Computer / Internet Software